tariq7299/AhmedAliCompetition/to-do.md

 - Add extensive validation on backend forms sub
 - Create athlete model that has the following columns(name, age, weight, heghti, status, place, division, )
 - Write sceniarios where i we can fuck upp so bad and elemenat them !
+- Containerize the app and run the container on users devices
+- Add unique number field that admin has to enter correctly if order to be able to create an account

 ### NOT IMPORTANT